-The ultimate average annual percentage reductions by age group and cause of death that are assumed for the intermediate alternative of the 2023 Trustees Report are presented in table 2.3, along with the intermediate assumptions from the 2022 Trustees Report, and the average rates experienced during the periods 1979-2019 and 2009-19.
+The ultimate average annual percentage reductions by age group and cause of death that are assumed for the intermediate alternative of the 2024 Trustees Report are presented in table 2.3, along with the intermediate assumptions from the 2023 Trustees Report, and the average rates experienced during the periods 1979-2019 and 2009-19.
 The ultimate rates of improvement by age, sex, and cause for the low-cost and high-cost alternatives are developed as a ratio to the intermediate alternative, with low-cost being one-third of the intermediate rates of improvement and the high-cost being two times the intermediate rates.

-As seen in table 2.3, the rate of reduction in mortality due to cardiovascular disease has generally slowed in the last 10 data years (2009-19) for all ages.
-The Trustees believe that ultimate rates of decline for this cause will generally be higher than for the last 10 years, but somewhat lower than the rapid pace since 1979.
-For ages 65 and over, reductions in death rates from respiratory disease have generally increased in the last 10 years, consistent with a partial continuation of the gains at younger ages in the previous 10 years.
+As seen in table 2.3, the rate of reduction in mortality due to cardiovascular disease has generally slowed in the last 10 years prior to the COVID-19 pandemic (2009-19) for all ages.
+The Trustees believe that ultimate rates of decline for this cause will generally be higher than for these 10 years, but somewhat lower than the rapid pace since 1979.
+For ages 65 and over, reductions in death rates from respiratory disease have generally increased over the 10-year period, 2009-19, consistent with a partial continuation of the gains at younger ages in the previous 10 years.
 For the ultimate rates of reduction, the Trustees expect more modest improvement at ages 65 and over for both the cardiovascular and respiratory causes as the gains from reduced smoking and interventions for heart disease will slow, while effects of obesity will increase.

-Reductions in death rates due to cancer for those over age 65 have improved significantly in the last 10 data years (2009-19).
-As indicated by researchers at NCHS, cancer is actually many different diseases and each will be addressed gradually.
+Reductions in death rates due to cancer for those over age 65 have improved significantly in the last 10 years prior to the COVID-19 pandemic (2009-19).
+As indicated by researchers at NCHS, cancer is actually many different diseases, and each will be addressed gradually.
 Progress has been made for lung cancer in large part due to reduced smoking.
 Progress has been made in other areas such as breast cancer and prostate cancer due to increased awareness and medical treatments.
 However, progress for other cancers has been slower.
 In addition, there are indications that treatment for a first cancer may result in greater susceptibility to a second cancer at a later time.
 On balance, however, the Trustees expect that the ultimate average rate of reduction in death due to cancer will match or exceed the rate of reduction experienced from 1979 to 2019.

-Death rates from violence and accidents have actually increased substantially in the last 10 years for all ages.
-The Trustees believe that this trend will not continue.
-However, because this category includes suicide, it is not clear that the rate of decline will be substantial at older ages.
+Death rates from violence and accidents have actually increased substantially in the last 10 years prior to the COVID-19 pandemic for all ages.
+The Trustees believe that this trend will not continue indefinitely.

-Death rates from dementia have increased significantly over the last 40 years, especially at ages 65 and over.
-Those increases have slowed somewhat in the last 10 years, but they have continued to be substantial.
+Death rates from dementia have increased significantly over the last 40 years prior to the COVID-19 pandemic, especially at ages 65 and over.
+Those increases have slowed somewhat in the last 10 years prior to the COVID-19 pandemic, but they have continued to be substantial.
 Public health and other government researchers that the Office of the Chief Actuary consulted have expressed pessimism about the prospects for significant breakthroughs in treating dementia in the near future, and even beyond.
 However, the Trustees do assume some modest progress over the next 75 years.